Get a jump start now by creating an account with our simple online tool.

 Program Faculty Director

-Adrian Talbott is the Assistant Dean for Civic Engagement at the Crown Family School, where he manages community-engaged scholarship and learning efforts that pair faculty and students with civic partners to collaboratively address pressing social issues that impact Chicago’s neighborhoods.
+Adrian Talbott is the Associate Dean for Civic Engagement at the Crown Family School, where he manages community-engaged scholarship and learning efforts that pair faculty and students with civic partners to collaboratively address pressing social issues that impact Chicago’s neighborhoods.

 There is no additional cost for University of Chicago students to apply or to participate in this program.